 With the New York GOP Primary coming up in a week, Ted Cruz ‘s “New York Values” comment has been trending again, with so-called outrage coming from the Donald Trump and John Kasich camps.

 Below is the clip from the GOP debate in which Cruz first invoked the comment, but clearly explaining what he meant by it.

 There are three reasons why I don’t take any offense to his comment.

 1.)
 It is quite obvious that Ted Cruz’s comment was directly referring to the far-left liberal views that New York has in general.
 He never said there were no conservatives in New York, but there is no denial that it is a very blue state.
 Don’t forget that Governor Andrew Cuomo even said conservatives weren’t welcome there.
 Facts are not “offensive.”
 Facts are facts.

-So its appalling to see the Trump and Kasich camps attempting to keep creating a false sense of outrage from this.
+So it is appalling to see the Trump and Kasich camps attempting to keep creating a false sense of outrage from this.
 I thought Trump claimed to be politically incorrect.
-I also thought conservatives were suppose to have a backbone and not be offended by facts.
+I also thought conservatives were supposed to have a backbone and not be offended by facts.
 I thought Ted Cruz was absolutely right by his “New York Values” comment because I knew exactly what he meant the moment he said it during the debate, along with millions of other conservatives.